Rynn – F1$1,175.00 Available / Female

 Being loyal and protective, it always attempts to keep the family together.
 The Aussiedoodle is active and energetic and requires exercise to keep its life happy and balanced.

-If you are ready for a smart, active, and beautiful dog that lives for companionship, then buy your Aussiedoodle puppy today!
+If you are ready for a smart, active, and beautiful dog that lives for companionship, check out our Mini Aussiedoodles for sale.
+If you want to look for other types of dogs, make sure to check out all puppy breeds for sale.

 Highly intelligent: The Aussiedoodle is a highly intelligent breed, thanks to the combination of genes coming from both breeds, the Australian Shepherd and Poodle.
 They should be given mental tasks and stimulations since they easily get bored and may act out in destructive ways.